QuintessaQ/CS_interview_cheatsheet/OOP_related.md

 - `super` Refers to superclass (parent) objects
 - `synchronized` a non-access modifier, which specifies that methods can only be accessed by one thread at a time
 - `volatile` indicates that an attribute is not cached thread-locally, and is always read from the "main memory"

+### Java garbage collector
+- Java programs perform automatic memory management.
+- Java programs compile to bytecode that can be run on a Java Virtual Machine, or JVM for short.
+When Java programs run on the JVM, objects are created on the heap, which is a portion of memory dedicated to the program.
+- Eventually, some objects will no longer be needed.
+The garbage collector finds these unused objects and deletes them to free up memory.
+- unreferenced objects are identified and marked as ready for garbage collection

 ### Miscellaneous
 - `==` checks for object references and `equals()`checks for values